hammad16/How-to-Create-and-use-a-Google-API/README.md

 # How to use an API google

 You can use the google API for any need you have.
-The following place requests are available:
+The following place requests are available

   a) Place Search returns a list of places based on a user's location or search string.

   b) Place Details returns more detailed information about a specific place, including user reviews.

   c) Place Photos provides access to the millions of place-related photos stored in Google's Place database.

   d) Place Autocomplete automatically fills in the name and/or address of a place as users type.

   e) Query Autocomplete provides a query prediction service for text-based geographic searches, returning suggested queries as       users type.

 # Example of use.